KnightMollo/w4111.github.io/fdclarification.md

           Only C->D is in its projection, so ACDE is redundant.
           Decompose into: CD, ACE

-        ACE has empty projection, thus it's in BCNF
+        ACE has empty projection

+        Thus, there are no FDs that violate BCNF for the decompositon: BD, CD, ACE

 ## 3NF

 In 3NF, you first compute the minimal cover of the FDs.
 Note that the minimal cover may not always be unique.
-Once you have the minimal cover, the procuder is similar to BCNF, with two key differences
+Once you have the minimal cover, the procedure is similar to BCNF, with two key differences

-1. checking violation of 3NF also allows Y to be part of a key (minimal key).
+1. checking violation of `X->Y` in 3NF also allows Y to be part of a key (minimal key).
 2. once you have performed BCNF decomposition, any lost dependencies are added as new relations.